Updated June 17, 2023

 Sometimes, a subquery cannot process without information from the outer query.
 In these cases, table aliases are used to define the scope of the query arguments and allow the subquery to be “parameterized” from the outer query.
 The inner query is, therefore, correlated to the outer query.
-The net effect is a “back and forth” execution where a single row from the result of the outer query is permitted to pass parameters to the inner query for execution
+The net effect is a “back and forth” execution where a single row from the result of the outer query is permitted to pass parameters to the inner query for execution.

 Select MAX (salary) from EDUCBA_Employee WHERE salary NOT IN (select MAX(salary) from EDUCBA_EMPLOYEE)

-10. What is Common Table Expressions (CTE)
+10. What are Common Table Expressions (CTE)

 WITH expression_name [ ( column_name [,…n] ) ] AS